 DIRTY SOCK SYNDROME (YES THIS IS A THING)

-WHAT IT IS: Dirty sock syndrome is that moldy odor you get when you turn on your air conditioner for the first time of the season.
+WHAT IT IS: Dirty sock syndrome is that moldy odor you get when you turn on your air conditioner for the first time in the season.
 As the name suggests, the smell is musty – not unlike a gym locker room – which is how we got the name Dirty Sock Syndrome.
 After a long period of time without use, mold and bacteria can build up on your evaporator coil or other areas of your HVAC system.

 WHAT TO DO: If the smell lingers after repeated use we recommend having your evaporator coil cleaned by a professional.
 Especially for asthma and allergy sufferers, the mold spores and bacteria that is circulated in the air can cause problems.
 Other steps you can take include:

 You can do this yourself, but your Local Trane Dealer will be able to diagnose any larger problems and solve them faster for you.

 IS IT DANGEROUS?: Generally no. It’s also possible that the smell is not related to mold – and even if it is, most molds are not dangerous in most cases.
 It is however annoying and embarrassing and not something you want to let linger throughout the cooling season.